Radk6/MC-Optimization-Guide/modpack-specific/modpack-instructions.md

 # Some rough before and after fps results

 ## SkyFactory 2.5
-(GamingOnCaffeine world, OptiFine added to the "original" version)
+(GamingOnCaffeine's world, OptiFine added to the "original" version)

 Before: